vecna/GL-virtual/Readme.md

 GlobaLeaks is the first Open Source Whistleblowing Framework.

 It empowers anyone to easily setup and maintain their own Whistleblowing platform.
 It is also a collection of what are the best practices for people receiveiving and submitting material.
 GlobaLeaks works in various environments: media, activism, corporations, public agencies.

+In the GlobaLeaks main repository, the 'master' release has a CSS/Template put by a GL-adopters, which we has been focused as first use case.
+Anyway, for the Virtual Machine distribution, the release without this CSS has been used.

+This repository commit: https://github.com/globaleaks/GlobaLeaks/zipball/ee09eae54694c662d299824a199f377a59dccd3c is become the master ahead of http://github.com/vecna/GlobaLeaks.git (fork from GlobaLeaks repository) and some bugfix/customization studied for VM complete and easy usage.

 ## DISCLAIMER
 GlobaLeaks is under Development